Home Equity Loan Rates and Lenders in March 2025Compare Home Equity Line of Credit (HELOC) Rates in March 2025

 A home equity loan is another second mortgage option that allows you to tap your home equity.
 Instead of a credit line, though, you’ll receive an upfront lump sum and make fixed payments in equal installments for the life of the loan.
 Since you can usually borrow roughly the same amount of money with both loan types, deciding on a home equity loan versus HELOC may depend largely on whether you want a fixed or variable interest rate and how often you want to access funds.

-The answer to this question will depend on your needs.
 A home equity loan is good when you need a large sum of cash upfront and you like fixed monthly payments, while a HELOC may work better if you have ongoing expenses.

-HELOC vs. Cash-out refinance
+Cash-out refinance vs. HELOC

 A cash-out refinance replaces your current mortgage with a larger loan, allowing you to “cash out” the difference between the two amounts.
 The maximum LTV ratio for most cash-out refinance programs is 80% — however, the VA cash-out refinance program is an exception, allowing military borrowers to tap up to 90% of their home’s value with a loan backed by the U.S. Department of Veterans Affairs (VA).